Rohini-Khot/SIP-Project-A-study-of-fabric-production-In-krishna-Textile/README.md

-# SIP-Project- A study of fabric production in Krishna Textile

-# A Study on Fabric Production at Krishna Textile, Kadegaon
+# SIP-Project- A Study on Fabric Production at Krishna Textile, Kadegaon

 # Project Overview